 A $275 security deposit is due by the final payment deadline for all programs.
 A fee of $95 will be retained from all security deposits to cover standard cleaning fees and general maintenance fees, including minor repairs and standard touch-up painting.
 The remaining $180 is refundable provided that: 1) no additional fees are assessed on-site for incidentals, damages or excessive utility usage; and 2) the API program fee has been paid in full.
 Housing for all year students during the period between the fall and spring semesters is not included in the API program fee.
 Most students take advantage of this time to return home to the U.S. or to travel around their host country.
 In most cases, API can arrange between-term housing for students in their host city for an additional fee.
 Refer to the city information sections for more specific housing information by location.

 All programs include a fixed number of credits per term as part of the standard fee.
-The number of credits that a student can earn each session is detailed on each program page, and varies from 12-18 credits per quarter/semester session and 3-7 credits per summer session.
+The number of credits that a student can earn each session is detailed on each program page, and varies from 10-18 credit per quarter/semester session and 3-9 credits per summer session.

-Where available, students wishing to complete additional credits exceeding those included in regular program will be assessed an additional fee after registration has been completed (either prior to or after arrival on-site).
+Where available, students wishing to complete additional credits are assessed an additional fee after registration has been completed (either prior to or after arrival on-site).

 Language tutoring is available free of charge for all API students (approximately one hour per week for each student).
 Arrangements can be made with the API resident director.
 Should additional assistance be required, API directors can help students to arrange additional tutoring at their own expense.

 Given that study abroad can lead to improved conversational abilities without a corresponding improvement in written competencies, API provides academic support throughout the student’s sojourn abroad through the following resources: